Graph Kernels: A Survey: Graph Kernels

 Performing a random walk on $G_{\times}$ is equivalent to performing a simultaneous random walk on $G_i$ and $G_j$.
 The geometric random walk kernel counts common walks (of potentially infinite length) in two graphs and is defined as follows. \begin{definition}[Geometric Random Walk Kernel] Let $G$ and $G'$ be two graphs, let $A_\times$ denote the adjacency matrix of their product graph $G_\times$, and let $V_\times$ denote the vertex set of the product graph $G_\times$.
 Then, the geometric random walk kernel is defined as

 where $I$ is the identity matrix, $e$ is the all-ones vector, and $\lambda$ is a positive, real-valued weight.
 The geometric random walk kernel converges only if $\lambda < \frac{1}{\lambda_\times}$ where $\lambda_\times$ is the largest eigenvalue of $A_{\times}$. \end{definition} Direct computation of the geometric random walk kernel requires $\mathcal{O}(n^6)$ time.
 The computational complexity of the method severely limits its applicability to real-world applications.
-To account for this, Vishwanathan et al. \citeyear{vishwanathan2010graph} proposed four efficient methods to compute random walk graph kernels which generally reduce the computational complexity from $\mathcal{O}(n^6)$ to $\mathcal{O}(n^3)$.
-Mah{\'e} et al. \citeyear{mahe2004extensions} proposed some other extensions of random walk kernels.
+To account for this, \shortciteA{vishwanathan2010graph} proposed four efficient methods to compute random walk graph kernels which generally reduce the computational complexity from $\mathcal{O}(n^6)$ to $\mathcal{O}(n^3)$. \shortciteA{mahe2004extensions} proposed some other extensions of random walk kernels.
 Specifically, they proposed a label enrichment approach which increases specificity and in most cases also reduces computational complexity.
-They also employed a second order Markov random walk to deal with the problem of ``tottering''.
-Sugiyama and Borgwardt \citeyear{sugiyama2015halting} focused on a different problem of random walk kernels, a phenomenon referred to as ``halting''. assicMore recently, Zhang et al. \citeyear{zhang2018retgk} proposed a kernel that capitalizes on the isomorphism-invariance property of the return probabilities of random walks.
+They also employed a second order Markov random walk to deal with the problem of ``tottering''. \shortciteA{sugiyama2015halting} focused on a different problem of random walk kernels, a phenomenon referred to as ``halting''.
+More recently, \shortciteA{zhang2018retgk} proposed a kernel that capitalizes on the isomorphism-invariance property of the return probabilities of random walks.